8 Elegant Floral Scents That Smell Fresh & Feminine

-Something brighter.
-Something more uplifting.
-The kind of fragrance that lingers close to the skin.
-The kind people only notice when they lean in for a hug and say, “You smell incredible.”
+Spring calls for something more translucent.
+Less ‘perfume that announces your arrival’ and more of the kind people only notice when they lean in for a hug and say, ‘You smell divine.’“

 ✨ This post includes affiliate links, which means I may earn a small commission if you purchase at no extra cost to you.
 I only recommend what I personally love and think you will too.
 As an Amazon Associate, I earn from qualifying purchases.